official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 26

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

-determine”.2 There is no suggestion in the Charter of a residual right for individual Members to enforce Security Council decisions.
+determine”.[^2] There is no suggestion in the Charter of a residual right for individual Members to enforce Security Council decisions.
 Article 51 provides that nothing in the Charter should impair the inherent right of individual or collective self-defence in the event of an armed attack on a Member State, until the